 100.303 What happens if the Indian tribe or individual Indian does not agree with the submitted appraisal or valuation?

+100.304 Is the Department liable if it approves a transaction for Indian property based on an appraisal or valuation prepared by a qualified appraiser?

 Authority: 5 U.S.C.
 301; Pub.
 L. 114-178.